 Universe tie-in moments: In a photo of the cursed abbey, we see the nurse nun from 2017’s Annabelle Creation, the events of which happen next on this timeline.
-We also see footage of the Warrens performing an exorcism on Maurice, which will lead the couple to meeting the Perron family in The Conjuring and encountering Valak for the very first time.
+We also see footage of the Warrens performing an exorcism on Maurice, which will lead the couple to meet the Perron family in The Conjuring and encounter Valak for the very first time.

 Annabelle: Creation (2017)

 Setting: Somewhere in rural America, 1943 and 1955.

 The Plot: In Creation, we get the origin story of a certain vintage porcelain doll named Annabelle.
 We learn that she was created by a toymaker, Samuel Mullins, who lost his daughter in an accident, and that he and his wife Esther invited a spirit they thought was their daughter Annabelle to live in the doll so they could keep her around after death.
 That spirit was actually a lying asshole who tricked a pair of grieving parents in order to scam its way into the mortal realm in search of a human host.
 Creation offers up a buffet of orphans and a young nun as Annabelle’s choices of souls to claim.
 Everyone trying not to die and be possessed is what drives the action.